xfbs/passgen/docs/readme.md

 For information on the grammar that passgen accepts, see [Grammar](grammar.md).

 For information on how to build the project, see [Building](building.md).

+For information on how the testing works, see [Testing](testing.md).